solliancenet/microsoft-postgresql-developer-guide/09_CaseStudies/09_01_PostgreSQL_in_apps.md

 ## 3rd party Azure solutions / Azure Marketplace

 The [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps?search=postgres&page=1) provides thousands of certified apps on Azure tailored to meet customer needs.
-Using `postgres` as the search criteria, you can see many apps that utilize PostgreSQL available.
+Using `postgres` as the search criteria, review the various available applications that utilize PostgreSQL.